 - Your unit must have the right to use the name.
 Registering a domain name does not confer any legal rights to that name.
 Any disputes between parties over the rights to use a particular name are to be settled between the contending parties using normal legal methods.

-Please review the steps on How to Apply for a UBC Subdomain before applying.
+NOTE: If you are looking for a UBC subdomains (*.ubc.ca) (example: mmri.ubc.ca), please review the steps on How to Apply for a UBC Subdomain before applying.